BackofenLab/CRISPRidentify/README.md

 ## Output files

-The output folder for each input entries consist of the following files.
+The output folder for each input entries consist of the following files:

-There are 5 files of text representations of the found CRISPR arrays what correspond to:
+* Bona-Fide_Candidates.
+The file will contain the representation of the found CRISPR arrays complemented with the support information.
-Best candidates

-Alternative candidates

-Possible candidates

-Discarded possible candidates

-Bad candidates

-Each text representation is complemented with a .bed format summary which specifies the CRISPR array start and end positions as well as the strand.

-Finally the output contains a .csv summary of all the identified CRISPR arrays.
+For each candidate the output will contain the values for extracted features as well as the certainty score of the used classifier.
+On top of that in the support information you can find the orientation for each array, leader and downstream regions, cas genes and IS-elements (if the corresponding flags were selected).

+* Alternative_Candidates.
+In this file we demonstrate alternative representations of bona-fide arrays.
+These alternative representations also got a high score from the classifier but this score was lower than the corresponding score of the bona-fide representation.
+Alternative representation of a CRISPR array usually corresponds to a slightly longer/shorter repeat sequence but represents the same genomic region.

+The candidates with the certainty scores between 0.4 and 0.75 are stored in Possible_Candidates and Possible_Discarded_Candidates

+* Possible_Candidates.
+In this file the algorithm stores the candidate with the highest certainty score.

+* Possible_Discarded.
+Here are collected all the other representations

+The algorithm also demonstrates CRISPR-looking structures which obtained certainty score lower than 0.4 from the classifier.

+* Low_score_candidates.
+The user can find these structures in this file.

+On top of that the algorithm builds a csv summary.

+* Summary.csv

+Folloving information can be found in the summary:

+1. Array index
+2. Array start
+3. Array end
+4. Array length
+5. Consensus repeat
+6. Repeat length
+7. Average length of the spacers
+8. Number of spacers
+9. Array orientation
+10. Array category